Code-Institute-Submissions/stellaexp-first-stream/README.md

 5. Google Maps API
 * This lets users see where the fictional restaurant is using Google Maps and allows them to interact with the map in real-time.
 6. Menu
-* The menu was created using Photoshop and utilises bootstrap 'thumbnail' class for responsiveness.
+* The menu was created by myseld using Photoshop and utilises bootstrap 'thumbnail' class for responsiveness.
 7. Form validation
 * This requires users to input a value before submition, meaning the form will be complete on submission.
 8. Bootstrap
-* Bootstrap has responsive functionality that was particularly useful when it came to the images on the 'Menu' section of the site.
+* Bootstrap has responsive functionality that was particularly useful for its row structure, and when it came to the images on the 'Menu' section of the site.

 ## Features Left to Implement
-On the back end of the form, I'd like to implement booking database that will store all bookings and inform users of availability.
+On the back end of the form, I'd like to implement a booking database that will store all bookings and inform users of availability.
 I'd like to include an events calander that users can look up what's going on in the coming weeks and months.

 ## Technologies Used
 1. Bootstrap